epam/NGB/docs/md/user-guide/target-identification.md

 - _Target_ - symbol of the associated target
 - _Target name_ - name of the associated target
+- _Homologues_ - list of homologues associated with the target
 - _Overall score_ - summary score of all disease-target association scores
 - other columns - specific disease-target association scores.
 For more details see [Associations info page](https://platform-docs.opentargets.org/associations).